 Yes, the monuments of this itinerary are also accessible for mobility impaired people (remind that the visit of the Mausoleum of Theodoric will only be external).

-There will be entry fees for the monuments?
+There will be entry fees for the monuments or any other fee?

 Yes, the costs are as follows:

-– € 1,00 for the Arian Baptistry – free everyday for people under 18 years old and for everyone only the first Sunday of every month)
+– € 2,00 for the Arian Baptistry – free for people under 18 years old

-– € 5,00 for the Basilica of Sant’Apollinare in Classe (reduced fees applicable) – free everyday for people under 18 years old and for everyone only the first Sunday of every month
+– € 5,00 for the Basilica of Sant’Apollinare in Classe (reduced fees applicable) – free for people under 18 years old

 Is it necessary to book the entrance at the monuments?

-Is it possible to pay the tickets in advance or with credit card?
+Is it possible to pay the other tickets in advance or with credit card?

 Where are the tourist information offices?

 Are there public toilets?